Processing I: Motion tracking and balance

 # get all csv files in the folder

-csvfiles = glob.glob(folder + '\\**\\*.csv', recursive=True)
+csvfiles = glob.glob(os.path.join(folder, 'pose-3d', '*.csv'), recursive=True)

-butterfile = csvfiles[0]
+processedfile = csvfiles[0]

 # append to list with trialid

-MTfiles_all.append([trialid, butterfile])
+MTfiles_all.append([trialid, processedfile])

-# function to check different smoothing windows and orders
+Code with function to check smoothing strength

 def check_smooth_strength(df, windows, orders, keytoplot):